b-des/hhwld-android-kotlin/README.md

-Android application for hhwld project, written in Java
+Android application for hhwld project, written in Kotlin